-Thousands of visitors have been to the Academy over the years, taking tours of our organic garden and observing our self-sustainable lifestyles.
-We have given numerous tours to single people and organized groups, during big events like the annual Earth Day and whenever we have visitors: schools, activists and tourists.
+Thousands of visitors have been to the Academy over the years, taking tours of our organic garden and observing our self-sustainable lifestyle.
+We have given numerous tours to single persons and organized groups, during big events like the annual Earth Day and whenever we have visitors: schools, activists and tourists.
 We are happy to open our center to visitors from abroad as well.

 Along with our partners, including different activists groups all over the island, we have made public events in the capital city of Kingstown, going out to the public with our message, talking to people on the streets and organizing big actions.
 We take part in festivals, conferences and exhibitions that bring awareness of climate change and healthy living.
 We annually join the Breadfruit Festival, a holiday to celebrate Vincentian culture and local customs and food.

 Education and awareness are key components to mobilize people in making St. Vincent a climate compliant nation and thus ready for climate change.

 We started the Climate Compliance Conference in 2012 with a campaign "Let's Talk Green".
 We talked to 250 people in 5 North Leeward villages to find out how to start off the ten year action conference.
 People knew the climate was changing but not everyone knew why.
 We knew that we had to do something to get ready for climate change.